Deputy Head of the Department of Journalism. I joined City in September 2017. I'm also an investigative journalist and research academic.

 I was awarded ‘Reporter of The Year’ (with David Leigh) at the British Press Awards.
 During my career I've has written about terrorism, intelligence, organised crime, offshore crime, business fraud and the Cold War and I've broken many major domestic and international stories.

-I'm an adviser to the Centre for Investigative Journalism and a founder of the Bureau for Investigative Journalism.
+I have been an adviser to The Centre for Investigative Journalism (TCIJ) and was a founder of the Bureau for Investigative Journalism BIJ.

 Community and Business